-Before shipment, ACCES equipment is thoroughly inspected and tested to applicable specifications.
+Prior to shipment, ACCES equipment is thoroughly inspected and tested to applicable specifications.
 However, should equipment failure occur, ACCES assures its customers that prompt service and support will be available.
-All equipment originally manufactured by ACCES that is found to be defective will be repaired or replaced subject to the following considerations.
+All equipment originally manufactured by ACCES which is found to be defective will be repaired or replaced subject to the following considerations.